cppunit/cppunit/README.md

 3. Write tests by using `CHECK*` macros and `test_cin()` to mock user's `stdin` input stream
 4. Instantiate and Call `run()` method of the derived class to invoke unit tests

-See [example.cc](https://github.com/cppunit/cppunit/blob/master/example.cc) for a working example
+See [example.cc](https://github.com/cppunit/cppunit/blob/master/example.cc) for a simple working example

 ## CHECK* macros
-These macros will provide file, line and test name information in case of checking mismatch:
+These macros will provide file, line and test name information in case of checking mismatches:

 1. Integral type match check `CHECK(2 + 3, 4)`
 2. Boolean type check `CHECKT(2 + 2 == 4)`